Memphis officer took, shared photos of bloodied Tyre Nichols - KESQ

 Haley did not have his body camera on when he stopped Nichols but was on a phone call with someone who overheard the encounter.

 Nichols ran from the officers but was apprehended again a few blocks away.
 At that point, Haley kicked him in the torso as three other officers were handcuffing him.
 Other officers kicked Nichols in the face, punched him or struck him with a baton.
-According to footage captured on a utility pole camera, one of the officers appears to quickly take a photo of Nichols on his phone at the 7:55 minute mark as flashlights are shined on him.
+According to footage captured on a utility pole camera, one of the officers appears to quickly take a photo of Nichols on his phone as flashlights are shined on him.

 “You and other officers were captured on body worn camera making multiple unprofessional comments, laughing, bragging about your involvement,” the decertification charges against Mills said.

-The decertification charges against Mills noted, “You admitted you did not provide immediate medical aid and walked away and decontaminated yourself from chemical irritant spray.”
+They added, “You admitted you did not provide immediate medical aid and walked away and decontaminated yourself from chemical irritant spray,” and further accused Mills of later failing to give Nichols’ mother an accurate account of what happened.

-On a required form, Martin claimed Nichols grabbed his duty weapon before the officers took him to the ground.
-However, video evidence doesn’t corroborate that, the police chief wrote.
-Martin later told investigators that the details were correct.
-Martin also failed to disclose that he punched Nichols in the face and kicked him multiple times in the form, and instead added in his later statement to investigators that he gave “body blows.”
+Martin claimed Nichols tried to snatch the officer’s gun from his holster after another officer forced him out of the vehicle, with Martin helping by grabbing Nichols’ wrist.
+However, video evidence doesn’t corroborate the gun-grab claim, the documents said.

+Martin also failed to disclose in a required form that he punched Nichols in the face and kicked him multiple times, and instead added in his later statement to investigators that he gave “body blows,” the documents said.
+Video showed him punching Nichols in the face five times while two officers held Nichols’ arms and kicking him repeatedly.

 ——

-Associated Press reporters Travis Loller and Kimberlee Kruesi in Nashville and Gene Johnson in Seattle contributed.
-Mattise reported from Nashville.
+Associated Press reporters Kimberlee Kruesi in Nashville and Gene Johnson in Seattle contributed.
+Mattise and Loller reported from Nashville.